 The HTML shape supports most of the standard HTML tags, notably the table, paragraph, span and div tags.
 Each of these tags allows for various style options, including font family, font size, background color and text color.
 This gives the layout designer a lot of flexibility in creating their layout—especially when particular words or phrases in a paragraph should be bold.

 Our HTML shape now supports HTML content that can flow to more than one page.
 This allows building multi-page letters that seamlessly flow from one page to the next.
 Custom tags have been added to allow the layout designer to specify which content should be kept together and moved as a unit to the next page.
 This ensures the paragraph does not span two pages.

 With the recent addition of embedded logic within the layout, we have made great strides in moving from static output to a more dynamic layout.
 The embedded logic lets the designer use variables and variable logic to define which content appears in the final output.
 Entire paragraphs can be included or excluded based on logic.
 This may be useful in cases where—based on a customer’s medical plan—you may or may not want to include some explanatory paragraph of text.
 Combining this with the pagination feature, we can now render output documents of varying length with varying content.

 At TSG, we stay receptive to new ideas and techniques.
-We often introduce a new technology or workflow as a way of resolving a client’s issue.
+We often introduce a new technology or workflows as a way of resolving a client’s issue.
 We can only do that through our ability to adopt new resources and techniques.
 HTML content control is one of our many development techniques that keep us innovative.